Idaho's Capital City, Boise, is a haven for history buffs and those who love surrounding themselves with nature.

 Parks, various museums, and other sights are located along the river.

 Among the most popular lakeside attractions is the Boise River Greenbelt, a 25-acre park.

-People mostly come here for its undisturbed greenery for the park is lined with tall healthy trees and offers smooth views of the blue river.
+People mostly visit for its undisturbed greenery, for the park is lined with tall trees and offers smooth views of the blue river.

-There are a lot of walking trails across this park where tourists come for clicking some pictures and locals go on morning walks.
+There are a lot of walking trails across this park, where tourists come to take pictures and locals go on morning walks.

 Explore Julia Davis Park